 2. Data Rate: Higher frequencies generally support higher data rates than lower frequencies.
 If the IoT application requires fast data transfer, a higher frequency antenna may be more appropriate.

 3. Power Consumption: Lower frequencies generally require less power to transmit over a given distance compared to higher frequencies.
 If the IoT device is battery-powered and power consumption is a concern, a lower frequency antenna may be preferred.
+In addition, the efficiency of the antenna itself plays a significant role in battery life—an efficient antenna helps minimize retransmissions, reducing energy usage and extending operational time for your IoT device.

 4. Interference: Higher frequencies are more prone to interference from other devices and obstacles like walls and buildings.
 If the IoT device will be used in a congested environment or indoors, a lower frequency antenna may be more reliable.